ErwinSteffens/blog/site/content/about.md

 Currently employed at [Rovecom](http://rovecom.nl) where I build applications for desktop, cloud (Azure) and web.

 Always interested in new technologies, programming languages and methods.
-I spent a lot of my free time reading about .NET Core, microservices and Docker.
+I spent a lot of my free time reading about new programming languages, methods and tools.

 ## Main interests

 * .NET Core
-* NodeJS
-* Angular
-* Microservices
+* Front-end development with React and React Native
-* Docker
+* Micro-services
-* Devops
+* Devops by using Docker and K8S

 ## Code